utopiabigger/r-a-dio-desktop/notes.md

 # Next changes
-Implement the audio streaming functionality
-Add more UI controls
-Handle audio playback states
-Add error handling and loading states
+Implementing the actual radio stream functionality Adding more UI components like the song info display Creating a volume control
+Adding the DJ/last played information